PaloAltoNetworks/twistlock-defender-helm/README.md

 For Azure Key vault, you require to set the **content type** to **application/json**.

-The values from SERVICE_PARAMETER until WS_ADDRESS are values that can be found in the **values.yaml** file of the helm chart downloaded from Prisma Cloud previously.
+The values for SERVICE_PARAMETER until WS_ADDRESS parameters can be found in the **values.yaml** file of the helm chart downloaded from Prisma Cloud previously.

-If using the Defender Public Registry, the values for registry configuration should be the following:
+If using the Defender Public Registry, the values for registry configuration parameters should be the following:

 - REGISTRY: registry.twistlock.com
 - REGISTRY_USER: Any of your choice
 - REGISTRY_PASS: The access token used to download the image

-But if you don't require to have a secret to pull the defender image, therefore this values can be omitted and you must set the value ``image_pull_secret`` to blank as in the following example:
+But if you don't require to have a secret to pull the defender image, therefore these parameters can be omitted from the secret and you must set the value ``image_pull_secret`` in the **values.yaml** file to blank as in the following example:

 ```yaml
 image_pull_secret: